Genzer/bitbucklet/README.md

 # bitbucklet - BitBucket CLI

+**DEPRECATION NOTICE: As of 2022, this repository is no longer maintained because I now mostly use GitHub instead of BitBucket.**

 This is a small CLI developed to interact with BitBucket Cloud API for easily manipulate the BitBucket Team.

 [TOC]